Tarta de Santiago – Moro’s almond, oloroso and membrillo tart

 Rest the pastry shell in the freezer for a good half an hour before baking in a hot oven, 220c, for ten to fifteen minutes.
 The pastry should be a pale golden brown.

-To make the tart’s filling, start by melting the membrillo or quince paste in a pan over a low heat with a tablespoon of lemon juice.
+To make the tart’s filling, start by melting the membrillo or quince paste, 130g of it, in a pan over a low heat with a tablespoon of lemon juice.
 Stir until the lumps disappear, and then spread it out on the base of the cooled pastry case.

 Next, blast 230g of blanched almonds in a food processor until a quarter are quite chunky, the rest medium.
 The almonds should keep some of their bite.